bertiewooster/bertiewooster.github.io/_posts/2023-10-20-Molecular-Formula-Generation.md

 I'm working on a blog post where I need to calculate the molecular formula including isotopes.
 I was unable to find a package that produced molecular formulas including isotopes from SMILES strings, so I wrote a function to do so.
 (I tried [chemparse](https://pypi.org/project/chemparse/) and did not succeed.)

+*[Open this notebook in Google Colab](https://colab.research.google.com/drive/14PxN0AdT0hSJPjL4w5RntBxMx7DssBfQ?usp=sharing) so you can run it without installing anything on your computer*

 ```python
 %%capture